andersonbrito/andersonbrito.github.io/_pages/Volunteering.md

 feature_row5:
   - image_path: /assets/images/Lorem-Ipsum.png
+    title: "Toastmasters International"
+    alt: "Placeholder Image Right Aligned"
+    excerpt: 'I am a member of Toastmasters International, an organization that promotes public speaking training in a supportive learn-by-doing environment, where participants organize meetings and practice the speaking skills to become confident public speakers and strong leaders.
+Toastmasters is present all over the world, and their activities are run by volunteers from multiple ages, genders, nationalities and cultural backgrounds.'
+    url: "/_pages/Publications/"
+    btn_label: "Read More"
+    btn_class: "btn--inverse"

+feature_row6:
+  - image_path: /assets/images/Lorem-Ipsum.png
-    title: "Native Scientist"
+    title: "Outreach"
-    alt: 'I am an active volunteer at Native Scientists, a NGO that promotes Science and Language learning to kids from migrant communities in Europe.
-Among the aims of NS are (1) to inspire ethnic minority pupils to pursue higher education and consider STEM careers; (2) to empower international scientists to increase the impact of their research; and (3) to build a community of advocates for diversity and equality in education and the workforce.
-I first joined NS as a volunteer in 2017.'
+    alt: "Placeholder Image Left Aligned"
+    excerpt: 'I have been involved in Science Communication activities both to kids and adults.
+As a volunteer at Native Scientists, the focus is to teach Science to kids from migrant communitiesto, in order to inspire ethnic minority pupils to pursue higher education.
+I also took part in informal sessions but as a speaker and regular participant at PubhD, an initiave that provides PhD students an opportunity to talk about their research in an informal atmosphere, for a diverse audience.'
     url: "/_pages/Publications/"
     btn_label: "Read More"
     btn_class: "btn--inverse"